 Make sure there are visuals for students so they can get used to reading clocks.
 A lot of students struggle with the fact that there are different ways to say the same thing, so a handy visual can help them grasp that quatre heures quinze is the same as quatre heures et quart.

-I hope some of these give you some inspiration for trying something new in your French class!
+I hope some of these give you some inspiration for trying something new when you’re teaching time in French class!